RicardoTaipe/tv-series-react/README.md

-# REACT JS - REST API - MATERIAL UI
+# REACT JS - TVMAZE API - MATERIAL-UI

 This project was created with React

-You can search for tv series and get information
+You can search for tv series and get information through TVMAZE API

 Material UI was used to design the UI